Constitution & Bylaws

 As amended and revised, November 2013.

 As amended and revised, September 2017 (Sections 5.2, 5.5B).
+As amended and revised, September 2018 (Section 4.3).

 As amended and revised, November 2018 (Sections 5.1, 7.1)